Most people will never know greatness during their lifetime. But you may find it in your next life.

 The spiritual energy is also used up by the Sword of Light.
 This magical blade glows with a spiritual force and is used to strike the finishing blow to bosses.
 It has about six swings before it's used up, so I found myself weakening them with normal weapons before switching over.
 It will replenish over time, but it is so slow that it's impossible to use it as a standard attack.

 Most of the gameplay is derived of fetch quests.
-None are particularly overwhelming and some eveb verge on annoying.
+None are particularly overwhelming and some even verge on annoying.
 It's easy to forget what you need to do as you wander around the large areas without a map.
-You have a diary to remind you which ones have been completed, but the text is often too simple to be of help.
+You have a diary to remind you which ones have been completed, but the text is often too simple, lacking any detail that would be of any help.
 When you're looking for the Cave of the Seven Stones, which doesn't appear to be any of the three caves you've already visited, you can only mourn the hours spent searching only to realise you need to succeed another quest to get a key to open a new area where this cave is found.

 A map would help immensely here, and could easily have been implemented.
 The medieval epoch where you begin has quite a few mazes from swamps, forests and huge caves.
 Whoever was the level designer does need some praise as more observant players can get around by remembering some unique geometry or thoughtfully placed assets, but even that is diminished by some thick fog obscuring the distance.